nhandelman1/nhandelman1.github.io/software_dev.md

 ## Software Development

+## Python

+I started with Python in Fall 2019 for a school project, and it has been my language of choice since then.
+I typically program in an object oriented style.
+While it takes longer to get a first draft of a program, I find it is easier to expand, maintain and test code written in this style.

+Versions and technology: Python 3.6+, PyCharm IDE, PyQt5, requests, numpy, pandas, statsmodels, scipy, matplotlib, blpapi, mysql connector, openpyxl, paramiko, tabula, xlrd, smtplib, logging

+Strengths:
+  * Currently using Python for work and personal projects, so my mind is attuned to it
+  * Experience with big data and pandas, numpy and statsmodels
+  * Ready to be a individual and independent contributor to larger projects

+Weaknesses:
+  * Lack of experience with distributed, high performance and parallel computing
+  * Lack of experience with large scale applications

 ## Java

-By far, I have the most experience with Java, having programmed with it almost consistently from 2008 to 2018, in industrial, academic, and personal environments, front and back end with infrastructure and customer facing applications.
-It isn't as widely used as Python in quantitative finance, so I have chosen to use Python over Java for recent school and personal projects.
-After a month or two of review of the language and frameworks and work with newer releases, I would be comfortable working in a mid-level position.
+I have the most experience with Java, though my experience is well out of date now.
+I programmed with it almost consistently from 2008 to 2018, in industrial, academic, and personal environments, front and back end with infrastructure and customer facing applications.
+Python is more common in quantitative finance, so I have chosen to use Python over Java for recent work, school and personal projects.

 Versions and technology: Java SE and EE (5,6,7), IntelliJ IDE, Spring, Google Web Toolkit, Apache Struts, Maven, JUnit, REST, SOAP, JavaFX, MySQL, Hibernate